imAIgene-Dream3D/BGT/README.md

 For modifications or further analysis, refer to the [script](/scripts/BehavioralGuidedTranscriptomics/behavioral_guided_transcriptomics.R) and adjust parameters or visualization settings as needed based on your specific research questions or experimental design.

-## Further Reading and Documentation
-### Online UCSC Browser
+## Example output dataset
-Link to [online UCSC browser](https://cells.ucsc.edu/?ds=behavior-guided-tx) to see how to use it go to [this page](https://cellbrowser.readthedocs.io/en/master/interface.html)
+To enable users to delve into an illustrative dataset generated with BGT, we offer an example showcasing CD8+ TEGs co-cultured with Breast Cancer Organoids, accessible via an [online UCSC browser](https://cells.ucsc.edu/?ds=behavior-guided-tx).
+For information on how to use it go to [this page](https://cellbrowser.readthedocs.io/en/master/interface.html)
 <img src="https://cellbrowser.readthedocs.io/en/master/_images/cellbrowser-BasicUiFeatures.converted.jpg" width="70%">

 Currently you can view it by :
 - Cell